awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 1. [Deploy the Group](#lra-console-deploy-group)

-For a tutorial that uses the AWS Command Line Interface \(CLI\), see [How to Configure Local Resource Access Using the AWS Command Line Interface](lra-cli.md)\.
+For a tutorial that uses the AWS Command Line Interface, see [How to Configure Local Resource Access Using the AWS Command Line Interface](lra-cli.md)\.

 ## Prerequisites<a name="lra-console-prerequisites"></a>

 To complete this tutorial, you need:
 + A Greengrass group and a Greengrass core \(v1\.3 or later\)\.
-To learn how to create a Greengrass group or core, see [Getting Started with AWS IoT Greengrass](gg-gs.md)\.
+To create a Greengrass group or core, see [Getting Started with AWS IoT Greengrass](gg-gs.md)\.
-+ The following directories created on the Greengrass core device:
++ The following directories on the Greengrass core device:
   + /src/LRAtest
   + /dest/LRAtest

   The owner group of these directories must have read and write access to the directories\.
-For example, you might use the following command to grant access:
+You might use the following command to grant access:

   ```
   sudo chmod 0775 /src/LRAtest